fractalmandala/brhatNew/src/routes/dhiti/ramajanmabhumi.md

 Sawai Jai Singh, the (Hindu) Amer Ruler of the early 18<sup class ="nonce">th</sup> century, founded several fortified townships inside many formerly Hindu cities.
 These townships were called Jaisinghpuras.
 He created these townships as an attempt to regain the Hindu soul of these places.

 Records at the City Palace Museum at Jaipur prove that Sawai Jai Singh had created one such Jaisinghpura in Ayodhyā too.
 These documents show that the Rāma Janmasthāna was situated in Jaisinghpura, the land of which was acquired by Sawai Jai Singh in 1717 CE.
 The owner was Śrī Rāma himself and the site was owned by the Amer State in perpetuity.
 This was recognized by the Mughal Empire.
-Even in modern legal terms, the Ram Janmabhūmi site had belonged to the Hindus and not Muslims.
+Even in modern legal terms, the Rāma Janmabhūmi site had belonged to the Hindus and not Muslims.
 By 1912, the Hindus were in a very strong position.

 In reply to this gain, Muslims slaughtered cows near the temple at Bakr-id.
 This sparked riots and troops had to be called in.
 In 1934, riots once again broke out as Muslims tried cow sacrifice in nearby Shahjahanpur.
 In retaliation, Hindu sādhus entered the Babri Masjid and pulled down the enclosure walls and gateways.
 The metal pinnacles on the domes were removed and one dome was substantially damaged.